mco-gh/mco.dev/content/post/found/rubik.md

 coverImage = "/img/rubik.jpg"
 +++

-Check out this excellent New York Times profile of Erno Rubik, the man who invented one of the world's most challenging puzzles.
+Check out this excellent New York Times profile of Erno Rubik, the man who invented one of the world's most challenging and beloved puzzles.

 <!--more-->